 Your rates will be higher if you buy additional coverage or protection.
 If you drive an older vehicle, and decide not to purchase collision and comprehensive coverage, your rates will be lower.
 Extra coverage that may increase your rates includes:

-Always discuss your options with your auto insurance agent or broker.
+Always discuss your options with your insurer, agent, or broker.

 Your deductible is the portion you will be required to pay if you make a claim.
 Your insurance company may offer separate deductibles for: